yct37785/One-For-All/README.md

 ```

 ## 2. Copy the base app structure
-Copy the contents of `apps/DevApp` into your new app folder except for the following directories and files:
+Copy the contents of `apps/DevApp` into your new app folder except for the following directories and files (if present):
 - `.expo/`

 - `android/`